OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 This spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
 If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot* cube portion of it.
 A magic item is unaffected by this spell.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.

 ##### Dispel Evil and Good